daandouwe/Machine-Translation-with-CRFs/README.md

 ## Report

-The following two papers are useful reference material for the CRF-model:
+The following papers are useful reference material for the CRF-model:

 * [A Discriminative Latent Variable Model for Statistical Machine Translation](readings/Blunsom08.pdf)